herzamos/herzamos.github.io/_posts/2021-12-27-deciphering-C-declaration.md

 | `[]` | "array of" |
 | `()` | "function returning" |

-The process is really really simple, and it works as follow:
+The process is really simple, and it works as follow:
 1. Find the identifier.
 This is your starting point.
 Then say to yourself, "identifier is."
 You've started your declaration.
 2. Look at the symbols on the right of the identifier.
 If, say, you find `()` there, then you know that this is the declaration for a function.
 So you would then have "identifier is function returning".
 Or if you found a  `[]` there, you would say "identifier is array of".
 Continue right until you run out of symbols *OR* hit a *right* parenthesis `)`.
 (If you hit a  left parenthesis, that's the beginning of a `()` symbol, even if there is stuff in between the parentheses.
 More on that below.)
 3. Look at the symbols to the left of the identifier.
 If it is not one of our symbols above (say, something like "int"), just say it.
 Otherwise, translate it into English using that table above.
 Keep going left until you run out of symbols *OR* hit a *left* parenthesis `(`.